errbit/errbit/README.md

 rake assets:precompile
 ```

-If we change the way that data is stored, this will run any migrations to bring your database up to date.
+This will ensure that your application stays up to date with any schema changes.

-### Upgrade from errbit 0.2 to 0.3
+### Upgrading errbit from version 0.2 to 0.3

-The file of MongoDB connection config/mongoid.yml change between 0.2 to
+The MongoDB connection file `config/mongoid.yml` has changed between version 0.2 and
 0.3.
-So Check the new config/mongoid.yml.example file and update it in
-good way.
+We have provided a new example configuration file to use at `config/mongoid.example.yml`.

-This change is not need to be done if you use only ENV variable to
+This change is not needed if you use ENV variables to
-define you access to MongoDB database.
+define access to your MongoDB database.

 ## User information in error reports